Coronavirus (COVID-19) getting financial help in Australia

 Responding to the Federal Government's call for big businesses to help during this crisis, AGL will accelerate payments to small business suppliers for the next six months, with invoices to be paid within 14 days.
 This is down from 30 days.

-CEO Brett Redman has issued a statement, saying that, "For any small supplier who isn't getting paid within the 14 days, we urge you to get in touch."
-AGL will be implementing the changes within two weeks from 11 March.
+CEO Brett Redman issued a statement, which said: "For any small supplier who isn't getting paid within the 14 days, we urge you to get in touch."

-Below is a summary of all the actions Origin Energy are currently putting in place to support customers:
+Below is a summary of all the actions Origin Energy put in place to support customers:

-Origin's ardship program will continue to provide support to customers who are experiencing payment difficulty through services like tailored payment plans.
+- Origin's hardship program will continue to provide support to customers who are experiencing payment difficulty through services like tailored payment plans.

 Due to the increase in people working from home, a handful of Internet providers have announced made financial help more available to those impacted by COVID-19.

-Telstra is scrapping late fees and disconnections for small businesses and consumers who aren't able to pay their bills.
-They're currently offering this until the end of April, but have said they plan to review this matter further as the crisis continues.
+Telstra waived late fees and disconnections for small businesses and consumers who were unable to pay bills between 19 March to 30 June 2020.
+It also offered extra data to eligible Internet and mobile customers, and discounts to eligible people on JobSeeker payments.
 Call 13 22 00 (Monday to Friday, 8am – 5pm) and say "financial hardship" to discuss your options with a Telstra representative.
-You can also fill in a payment extension form here.
+You can also fill in a payment extension request form here.
 You can also get help through their Support centre or via the My Telstra or Telstra 24x7 app.

 All Telstra's personal and small business post-paid mobile and mobile broadband customers can register for an extra 25GB of data at no extra charge by 19 April 2020.
 You can register via the My Telstra apps until 19 April 2020.
 The data will be made available within 48 hours.
 From Thursday 19 March until 30 April 2020, they are also providing unlimited data for personal and small business customers with home broadband plans (ADSL, nbn and cable).
 The data will be provided to you automatically at no extra charge.

-Whilst other Internet and mobile providers haven't released any specific financial hardship policies in relation to COVID-19, many of them do have programs in place to help you if you're going through a rough patch, so it's still worth a quick investigation on your provider's website.
+Other Internet and mobile providers also have programs in place to help you if you're going through a rough patch, so it's worth contacting your provider or checking its website for more details.

 In times of extreme financial hardship it is possible to access between $1,000-$10,000 of your superannuation.
 On 22 March 2020, the federal government announced that those affected by the coronavirus and experiencing financial difficulty, could access their super and withdraw up to $10,000.
 Unlike previous financial hardship withdrawals from super, this will not be taxed.
 However, accessing your super early comes with a number of risks and is not a decision that should be taken lightly.
 Read our guide on this legislation to see if you're eligible to access your super early and what to consider before doing so.